TelepracticeSkip to content Skip to main navigation

 Edward D. Mysak Clinic for Communication Disorders

-The Edward D. Mysak Clinic for Communication Disorders is an integral part of the graduate training program in speech and language pathology at Teachers College.
-The Clinic offers a wide range of diagnostic and therapeutic services to individuals of all ages with communication disorders.
-Services are provided by program faculty and clinical instructors who hold national and state certification in their respective areas.
-Qualified graduate students provide or assist in the provision of these services under the direct supervision of the faculty and staff.
+The Edward D. Mysak Clinic for Communication Disorders is an integral part of the graduate clinical training program in Communication Sciences and Disorders at Teachers College.
+The Clinic offers a wide range of diagnostic and therapeutic services to individuals of all ages with communication and feeding/swallowing disorders.
+Services are provided by clinical instructors who hold national and state certification in their respective areas.
+Qualified graduate students provide or assist in the provision of these services under the direct supervision of the clinical instructors.

 The new advances in technology require updating the equipment as more efficient technologies emerge.